bagrinsergiu/BitBlox-KB/domains/third-party-domains/easydns/index.rst

 ========
-Set up your domain with EasyDns
+Set up your domain with EasyDNS
 ========

-If you purchased a domain from EasyDns, you can use it for your BitBlox Landing Page by following a process called domain/ subdomain mapping.
-In this process, you'll change a few settings in your EasyDNS account to tell the domain/ subdomain where to point.
+If you purchased a domain from EasyDNS, you can use it for your BitBlox Landing Page by following a process called domain/subdomain mapping.
+In this process, you'll change a few settings in your EasyDNS account to tell the domain/subdomain where to point.

 .. contents::